tboeni/TobisTomeOfTruths/Shadows over Altanarra.md

 Cultists: “Xoathra” in chants or sigils
 Ancient Texts & The Keeper’s Sect: Full Xoathra’lythidraan Morru’qethis when invoking or describing the entity’s binding Whispered in Fear: “Lythidraan” — used as a curse among the old forest folk, meaning “memory-eater”.

+An ancient alien being that was before anything, that will be when nothing else is.
+When Ilmather first emerged he was much more active and the fledling god saw this eldritch creature as a direct threat to his rule as the people of old still revered it as a god and Xoartha remembered the past without the gods of new.
+Ilmather tried to erase Xoartha from existence but failed to do so.
+Instead, he bound it deep below the Lake Morrighan with the **Seal of a Thousand Prayers** which each required a sacrifice of Ilmather himself, a divine lattice maintained by the lakes geometry and a god-forged key.
+The act of binding the creature into a dreamless slumber released its "death-dream" as it cannot be dreamt — a wave of necrotic essence that seeded the land with the very curse that haunts Altanarra to this day.

+### Lothar Vargrecht, The Keeper

+Keeper of the Vault that holds the key to undo Ilmathers shackles on Xoathra.
+He fled Dredgewatch as he felt the Sepulchlar Accord closing in on his location.
+He used his latent connection to the ancient Xoathra to invoke a storm that aimed to partially sink the chapel to make its secrets even harder to access and possibly buy him time to either hide away or come up with a solution to get rid of the problem(s).

 ---